Configure VLANs for WatchGuard APs

 - Configure a VLAN that the AP management connection uses to send untagged traffic to the VLAN interface.

 - Enable DHCP server or DHCP relay on each VLAN.

-- The AP device gets an IP address from the DHCP server on the VLAN used for management connections.
+- The AP gets an IP address from the DHCP server on the VLAN used for management communications.